Email: info@mtrolls.com

 1. Staffing

-In this section, you can break down your organizational structure, compensation, and benefits plans.
+In this section, you can break down your organizational structure, compensation, and benefits programs.

 2. Resumes

-If you want to manage a fitness business (such as a club or center), attach your resume and team member information in the appendix, and you will need an organizational chart.
-In addition, you will also need a statement from non-management staff at the gym.
+If you want to manage a fitness business (such as a club or center), include your resume and team member information in the appendix, and you will need an organizational chart.
+In addition, you will need statements from non-management staff at the gym.

 Aside from gym equipment and rental, labor is the largest expense for most fitness clubs, so compensation and benefits structures are very important.
 Remember, how you structure your compensation and benefits system will determine whether you attract and retain your team members.
 Also, consider whether your business will be profitable in the long and short term.